Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Discussion

-\textbf{The Role of LLMs in Performance Engineering:} Our findings indicate that LLMs can propose patches that are plausible in two-thirds of cases and often beneficial to performance, but they do not yet match the effectiveness of human experts.
-Their solutions frequently offer suboptimal improvements or, in some cases, introduce regressions.
-This is particularly evident when LLMs produce solutions that diverge from the strategy followed by the developer in their own solution.
+However, pinpointing such precise hotspots requires deep diagnostic reasoning rather than generic algorithmic design skills.
+Despite employing state-of-the-art commercial models (e.g., Gemini 2.5 Pro), we found that without explicit guidance, models struggled significantly.
+Further, unlike the consistent gains typically reported in algorithmic tasks, our analysis revealed extreme volatility, where performance ranged from discovering novel strategies to causing severe regressions.
+This disparity suggests that solely evaluating LLMs on algorithmic challenges yields an overly optimistic assessment of their readiness.
+To meaningfully advance the field, future research must prioritize the use of realistic, validated datasets that capture the multifaceted performance problems encountered by developers in the field. \texttt{PerfOpt} can serve as a starting point for such a dataset.

+\textbf{The Role of LLMs in Performance Engineering:} Our findings indicate that while current LLMs possess substantial code generation capabilities, they lack intrinsic intuition or runtime profiling capabilities required for autonomous optimization.
 Without a clear context for the underlying performance issue, LLM solutions tend to be shortsighted, sometimes applying micro-optimizations that miss the core issue.
 This suggests that their ``creativity'' may be more akin to a shallow pattern-matching of alternative code structures rather than a deep understanding of performance bottlenecks.
 While LLMs yielded better solutions when offered problem context as part of the prompt, this gap in deep performance reasoning is a critical area for future research.

 Despite these limitations, we observed rare-but-significant instances where an LLM proposed an optimization that an experienced developer missed.
 This highlights the potential for LLMs as a tool for brainstorming alternative optimization strategies.
-Therefore, the most immediate and practical role for LLMs in this domain is as a performance co-pilot or an assistant that suggests potential optimizations, which a human developer must then critically evaluate, benchmark, and validate before integration.
-LLMs should be viewed as a tool to augment, not replace, human expertise.
+Therefore, the most immediate and practical role for LLMs in this domain is as a performance assistant that suggests potential optimizations, which a human developer must then critically evaluate, benchmark, and validate before integration.
+However, we also see potential in devising agent-based performance optimization systems, which integrate separate LLM-based tools for runtime profiling, benchmarking, and diagnostics, to overcome the limitations our study has revealed.